prototypsthlm/handbook/sections/healthcareandeducation.md

 ## Training gear
 On the shelves by the restrooms, you will find training gear in the form of shirts, shorts and towels.
 Feel free to use them, and put them in the wash basket to the left of the shelves when you’re done with them, so that they can be washed and returned to the shelves.
 Please don’t bring training gear home with you, or at least make sure that you bring whatever you’ve used back to the office as soon as possible.

+# Education
+Prototyp employees are entitled to education allowance of 20,000 SEK per year that can be spent on any education or conference, given that what you learn is beneficial to you role at Prototyp.
+If you don’t like listening to teachers or sharing big spaces with lots of people, you have the possibility to change the allowance into self-study days.